Carbowix/Cleve/README.md

 ### Adding discord bot details:
 - Create a discord bot [application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-bot-s-token).
 - Once finished, edit [src/misc/config.json](https://github.com/Carbowix/Cleve/blob/master/src/misc/config.json) file at the **"bot_token"** parameter to insert your [BOT_TOKEN](https://www.writebots.com/discord-bot-token/).

->**NOTE**: If you are running this bot on replit, Make sure to rename `.env.example` to `.env` and insert your discord bot token to "BOT_TOKEN="
+- **.env.example** file is also available in `src` folder if you want to use it for any hosting platform.
+Just insert your __BOT_TOKEN__ and you are good to go.

-- Once you are done, run `npm run start` or `yarn run start` on the command prompt and it should be ready to talk!.
+Once you are done, run `npm run start` or `yarn run start` on the command prompt and it should be ready to talk!.
 ```bash
 [CLEVE] Loaded 3 commands
 [CLEVE] Ready to chat!